imamousenotacat/re-browser-use/README.md

 - NOTE:
 - It seems that after getting rid of Playwright and having done an amazing piece of work developing
 - their own event bus and SafeType CDP client, this use case is still not being contemplated by
-- browser-use, so I had to do it myself...
+- browser-use, so I had to do it myself... 😎

 - Pre 0.6.1 versions of this project used to depend on a tweaked version of patchright
 - (https://github.com/imamousenotacat/re-patchright) but not anymore.

-- I still need to upload new gif files.
-Coming soon... 😎
 ```

 This little project was created because I was fed up with getting blocked by Cloudflare's verification and I wanted to do things like this with Browser Use: